Blog Post · Mathematics · AI

 Stopping Early Pays Off

-Imagine a student who memorizes 20 practice problems.
-In practice: 20 out of 20.
-On the exam with new problems: 8 out of 20.
-They learned the problems, not the principles.
-This is called overfitting.
+An illustrative image: a student memorizes 20 practice problems – every number, every comma, every formulation.
+In practice, they reach 20 out of 20 points.
+In the exam, where new problems are posed, they reach only 8 out of 20.
+They have learned the concrete problems, not the underlying principles.
+This phenomenon is called overfitting.

 What this has to do with our iteration